karttur/machinelearning/_posts/2018/2018-02-05-machinelearning-dimension-reduction.markdown

 * sends the clustered _X_ dataset to an estimator, and
 * evaluates the results from the estimator.

 In Scikit learn this can be setup using a pipeline (<span class='package'>Pipeline</span>) and <span class='package'>GridSearchCV</span>. <span class='package'>Pipeline</span> defines the functions to link, and <span class='package'>GridSearchCV</span> defines the cluster sizes to test and iterates the process.
-The example below uses the the [Bayesian linear regressor](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.BayesianRidge.html) as the estimator, and is taken from a [Scikit learn page on Feature agglomeration](http://scikit-learn.org/stable/auto_examples/cluster/plot_feature_agglomeration_vs_univariate_selection.html).
+The example below uses the [Bayesian linear regressor](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.BayesianRidge.html) as the estimator, and is taken from a [Scikit learn page on Feature agglomeration](http://scikit-learn.org/stable/auto_examples/cluster/plot_feature_agglomeration_vs_univariate_selection.html).

 ```
     def TuneWardClustering(self, nClustersL, kfolds=2):